If you’re trading on Firefox, installing these top Firefox add-ons can speed up your trading research and improve security.

 The above add-ons are only a sample of what’s available.
 The Mozilla (Firefox) website has thousands more.
 New ones are being uploaded almost every day.
 Start by looking through the add-ons above to understand what might work for your trading business.
 Then, keep looking periodically for more apps that can take your productivity even further.

-There are more trading computer tips like this in our buyers guide.
+There are more trading computer tips like this in our EZ Trading Computers buyer’s guide.
 Check out our “How To Buy a Trading Computer” e-book.
 We hope today’s Quick Tip helped you.
-If you found this helpful, you’ll want to check out the other computer How-To’s I’ve created on this page.
+If you found this helpful, you’ll want to check out the other trading productivity tips that I’ve created on this page.
 You can always call us if you have questions: 800-387-5250.